-- Topographic survey

-- Property plans including a PIN/Printout Parcel Registry

-- Architectural drawings

-- Landscape drawings

-- Civil drawings

-- Structural drawings

-- (b) Pre/Post-Construction and/or Structural/Building Condition Survey/Plan/Assessment
+(b) Pre/Post-Construction and/or Structural/ Building Condition Survey/Plan/Assessment

 A pre-construction condition survey and/or structural/building assessment of existing Metrolinx Infrastructure is required as a method for providing baseline of conditions prior to the start of Developer construction.
 A post-construction condition survey and/or structural/building assessment of Metrolinx Infrastructure is required as a means of observing any new structural or non-structural deficiencies or damage to Metrolinx Infrastructure due to Developer construction and shall be performed upon substantial completion of the development.

 The condition surveys/assessments shall be comprised of both plans and photographic components, with survey limits extending 30 metres past the proposed Developer Project limits within the Transit Corridor Lands and permit buffers.
+See Figure A4 for a sample of a condition survey.
+The condition survey shall be carried out in accordance with MTO guidelines.
 Any damage to Metrolinx Infrastructure due to the Developer's construction shall be the Developer's responsibility to correct.
 The Condition Survey report/Assessment shall include:

-- drawings illustrating locations and type of the defects, all photograph locations; and all cracks over 0.3mm. - photographic record of each defect. - the size of the cracks shall be measured with a gauge and identified in the written text of the report. - hard copy of the report and a USB drive with all of the actual photographs original jpg or tiff file to allow for zooming in, and for post-processing, if necessary, to improve visibility. - (c) Construction Management Plan
+- drawings illustrating locations and type of the defects, all photograph locations; and all cracks over 0.3mm. - photographic record of each defect. - the size of the cracks shall be measured with a gauge and identified in the written text of the report. - hard copy of the report and a USB drive with all of the actual photographs original jpg or tiff file to allow for zooming in, and for post-processing, if necessary, to improve visibility.

+(c) Construction Management Plan

-A Construction Management Plan is required, and shall identify the proposed Developer Project scope of work including: type of construction activity, site access, positioning of construction machinery and equipment including stationary and movable cranes, protective barriers/fencing, locations of hoarding, and locations of stockpiling of materials and laydown areas, all in relation to the existing and proposed Metrolinx Infrastructure within the Transit Corridor Land and permit buffer (Figure A4).
+A Construction Management Plan is required, and shall identify the proposed Developer Project scope of work including: type of construction activity, site access, positioning of construction machinery and equipment including stationary and movable cranes, protective barriers/fencing, locations of hoarding, and locations of stockpiling of materials and laydown areas, all in relation to the existing and proposed Metrolinx Infrastructure within the Transit Corridor Land and permit buffer (Figure A5).

-Figure A4: Sample Construction Management Plan
+Figure A5: Sample Construction Management Plan